yaya2devops/gopencti/README.md

    - Leave default for now
 9. Review the summary and click on the "Create" button to start the VM creation process.

-Review The size and The Disk.
+> Review The size, The Disk.

 ![Overview Size and Disk](assets/disk-size-opencti.png)